nice-digital/nice-design-system/foundations/links.md

 ## Text links

+Links are designed by default to sit on a light background.

 - links within body copy should be blue and underlined
-- links without surrounding text should not have a full stop at the end.
+- links without surrounding text should not have a full stop at the end
+- use `@include links-default` in SASS to force link styles.

 {% capture textlinks %}
 <p>